PattyFlowers/PattyFlowers.github.io/docs/_posts/2022-08-25-using-the-command-line-intermediate.markdown

 On the first line we see `dwrxrwxrwx`: the "d" means that the file is a directory.
 The first `wrx` after it would be the "User permissions", the fact that the three letters are present means that the "User" has the three permissions (read, write and execute) over that file in particular.
 The same happens with the "Group" and the "Others" permissions, you can see that they are also there: `d` `rwx` `rwx` `rwx`

 Now, lets have a look at the second file, we can see: `-rw-rw-r--`.
-The first hyphen means that the file is not one of the main type files so it is not recognised.
+The first hyphen means that the item is a regular file on disk (if it was an `l`, this would incidate symbolic links, like the Windows shortcuts but at a filesystem level).
 Then we have the "User" permissions `rw-`, here we see that the execute permission (x) is not there.
 The same happens for the "Group" class.
 For the "Others" class, the only permission we have is to read the file (r)

 # How to change permissions